Dean Cain: Career

 In 2013, Cain hosted a reality show about Bigfoot titled 10 Million Dollar Bigfoot Bounty, where he offered contestants $10 million to prove the existence of Bigfoot.
 Cain later appeared in the mid-season premiere of Comic Book Men, appearing at Kevin Smith's Secret Stash where the crew was celebrating 75 years of Superman, where it was claimed that his portrayal of the character helped people care about Superman again.
 Cain appeared in the film God's Not Dead, in which he plays an arrogant businessman.
 In 2016, Cain played a guest role on the Netflix original series Lady Dynamite as Graham, the ex-fiancé of Maria Bamford.

 Cain is also known for having appeared in 16 Christmas films and several faith-based films.

 In 2018, Cain hosted a television infomercial for The National Real Estate Network, an entity which seeks to persuade individuals to attend meetings where they can learn about flipping real estate.
 In October of that year, it was discovered that Ronnie Mund (Ronnie the Limo Driver), the personal driver and bodyguard of radio DJ Howard Stern, had been using a photoshopped picture of Cain as his own publicity photo.
 Specifically, Mund's head had been transposed onto the body of Cain.
 Mund initially denied the photo was altered but eventually acknowledged he had been using the fraudulent photo for over five years.
 Mund claimed he was unaware the photo was not genuine.
 Cain co-starred in the 2018 film Gosnell: The Trial of America's Biggest Serial Killer about the investigation and trial of Kermit Gosnell.
 He also starred in the 2018 film Andy the Talking Hedgehog.

-In 2019, Cain starred alongside Kristy Swanson in the play FBI Lovebirds, which mocked Peter Strzok and Lisa Page, two FBI agents who were briefly on the team investigating Russian interference in the 2016 United States elections.
+In 2019, Cain starred alongside Kristy Swanson in the play FBI Lovebirds, which mocked Peter Strzok and Lisa Page, two FBI agents who were on the team investigating Russian interference in the 2016 United States elections.

 In June 2021, it was announced that he would make his directorial debut with Little Angels and star in it.

 As of 2021, Cain was the Actor in Residence at High Point University.

 Personal life

-For two years in the 1980s, Cain dated Brooke Shields, an actress, while they were attending Princeton University.
+For two years in the 1980s, Cain dated actress Brooke Shields while they were attending Princeton University.
 In 1992, he dated Gabrielle Reece, a professional beach-volleyball player and model.
 In 1997, Cain became engaged to Mindy McCready, a singer; they broke up in 1998.

 He has a son, Christopher Cain, born June 11, 2000, with one of his ex-girlfriends, Samantha Torres, a Playboy Playmate and model.
 Cain named his son after his adoptive father, Christopher Cain, a film director.

 On June 19, 2018, Cain was sworn in as a reserve police officer for the St. Anthony Police Department in Idaho.
 In 2020, he joined the Pocatello Police Department in Idaho as a reserve police officer.
 He also subsequently joined the Frederick County, Virginia Sheriff's Office as a reserve deputy sheriff.